AndresB04/File-Management-System/README.md

 # Login-System
-Simple Login System
+Simple File Management System
-This is a simple login system that allows users to sign up, log in, and create or open a page.
+This is a simple login system that allows users to sign up, log in, and create, edit or open a page.

 How to Use
 Compile the code using a C++ compiler.